Installing MongoDB

 Now we can install the MongoDB package itself.

+server.
 In order to properly launch MongoDB as a service on Ubuntu 16.04, we additionally need to create a unit file describing the service.
-A unit file tells systemd how to manage a resource.
-The most common unit type is a service, which determines how to start or stop the service, when should it be automatically started at boot, and whether it is dependent on other software to run.
+A unit file tells

 Paste in the following contents, then save and close the file.